JustAnyones/Plugin-creator-website/docs/docs/draft-types/residential.md

 ### influence radioactive
 ::: type: integer
+::: version-changed: 1.12.26

+Has no effect unless the draft is privileged.

 ### influence religion
 ::: type: integer
+::: version-changed: 1.12.26

+Has no effect unless the draft is privileged.

 ### influence residential
 ::: type: integer
+::: version-changed: 1.12.26

+Has no effect unless the draft is privileged.

 ### influence sport
 ::: type: integer
+::: version-changed: 1.12.26

+Has no effect unless the draft is privileged.

 ### influence traffic
 ::: type: integer
+::: version-changed: 1.12.26

+Has no effect unless the draft is privileged.

 ### influence waste disposal
 ::: type: integer
+::: version-changed: 1.12.26

+Has no effect unless the draft is privileged.

 ### inherit
 ::: type: boolean